Current portfolio

 Overview

-Future Biogas is one of the largest anaerobic digestion (AD) plant developers and biogas producers in the UK, operating 11 AD plants on behalf of institutional investors under long-term contracts.
+Future Biogas is one of the largest anaerobic digestion (AD) plant developers and biogas producers in the UK.
+It owns stakes in and operates nine AD plants and operates an additional three AD plants under medium-long term contracts.

 Future Biogas’s plants convert a wide range of feedstocks into clean and renewable energy through AD which produces biogas.
 Biogas can either be used to generate green electricity, or upgraded into biomethane and injected into the UK’s national gas network.
-Future Biogas produces over 500GWh of biogas per year, enough energy for over 40,000 homes.
+Future Biogas produces approximately 700GWh of biogas per year across 12 sites.

 Future Biogas promotes a regenerative farming approach, sustainably integrating feedstock from energy crops into agricultural systems.
 The circular process of returning digestate back to land can help replenish soil nutrients and carbon and displaces demand for carbon intensive artificial fertilisers.